Minneapolis Nursing Colleges

 Source: *NCES College Navigator.

-RNs can further their training through bachelor's and graduate-level programs at Augsburg College.
+RNs can further their training through bachelor's and graduate-level programs at Augsburg University.
 The nursing programs focus on providing quality care for people of all ages, cultures and socioeconomic levels.

 Bachelor of Science in Nursing (BSN)

-Admission requirements to the BSN completion program include graduation from a nursing diploma or associate's program, possession of a Minnesota RN license and clinical nursing experience within the previous five years.
+Admission requirements to the BSN completion program include graduation from a nursing associate's program and possession of a Minnesota RN license.
 Classes in the BSN program are offered on weekday evenings.
-Many students can complete the program in 15 months of full-time study, but that varies, depending on the number of general education courses required.
+Many students can complete the program in 16 months of full-time study, but that varies, depending on the number of general education courses required.
 Students can also attend on a part-time basis.
-The program calls for seven nursing courses, including paradigms in nursing, current issues and communication.
+The program calls for several nursing courses, including paradigms in nursing, current issues and communication.
 Students also gain experience through a practicum in community health nursing.

 Master of Arts in Nursing

-RNs pursuing a master's degree at Augsburg College can choose a track in either community transcultural nursing, which focuses on providing care to underserved populations, or leadership and management, a program that develops nurses as leaders in the delivery of health care.
-Both programs require ten courses, practical experience and a thesis or graduate project.
-Students who graduate from the transcultural nursing track can become certified through the International Transcultural Nursing Society and take the certification test in advanced community health nursing from the American Nurses Credentialing Center.
+RNs pursuing a master's degree at Augsburg College can choose a track in either community transcultural nursing, which focuses on providing care to underserved populations, or transformational leadership, a program that develops nurses as leaders in the delivery of health care.
+In addition to 15 credits of core courses and practicums, both programs require 18 credits within the track, which include specialized courses, practicums and a graduate project.
+Students who graduate from the transcultural nursing track can become certified through the International Transcultural Nursing Society and take the certification test from the American Holistic Nurses Credentialing Corporation.

 Doctor of Nursing Practice (DNP)

 RNs with master's degrees can explore transcultural and holistic nursing through the DNP program.
 The program can be completed with three years of part-time study.
 In addition to seminars and courses in advanced transcultural nursing, students must complete 1,000 practicum hours, most of which can be transferred from a master's program.
-After completing the program, graduates are eligible for certification in Advanced Transcultural Nursing from the Transcultural Nursing Certification Commission.
-They may also pursue the Advanced Practice Holistic Nursing certification through the American Holistic Nurses Certification Corporation.
+After completing the program, graduates are eligible for certification in Advanced Transcultural Nursing from the International Transcultural Nursing Society.
+They may also pursue the Advanced Practice Holistic Nursing certification through the American Holistic Nurses Credentialing Corporation.

 Minneapolis Community & Technical College